Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

 Figure~\ref{fig_facebook} provides a simple illustration of this approach.
 Because both treatment and control groups only contain a small fraction (e.g., 1\%) of producer items, \cite{facebook_2020} shows that the probability of having merging conflicts in Step 2 is very low.
 In case that a pair of producer items happen to demand the same position in $\ranker_*$, the method can randomly decide their order with equal probabilities.
 Because such merging conflicts are rare, the final ranker has the advantage that it is approximately a SUTVA ranker where the ranking position of each producer item does not depend on what ranker is applied to the other producer items.

-Obviously, downside of this counterfactual interleaving design is that lower ramp \% of producer items limits the experiment power.
-Although power is not a concern for Facebook which has enormous amounts of online traffic, the method may not be applicable to many other online recommender systems due to its lack of power.
+Obviously, downside of this counterfactual interleaving design is that its lower ramp \% of producer items vastly limits the experiment power.
+Although power may not be a concern for Facebook which has enormous amounts of online traffic, the method is not applicable to many other online recommender systems due to lack of power.

 \cite{nandy2021unicorn} proposed the Unifying Counterfactual Rankings (\unicorn) approach, which is the same as \cite{facebook_2020}'s counterfactual interleaving design except for allowing larger \% of producers to be included in the treatment and control groups to increase the power of the experiment.
-When the treatment and control counterfactual rankings have merging conflicts (i.e., there exists $d, d'\in\prodset$, $d\neq d'$ such that $\ranker_*(d) = \ranker_*(d')$) and the SUTVA ranker $\ranker_*$ is not a valid ranker, the UniCoRn ranker chooses to preserve the relative order of the SUTVA ranker $\ranker_*$ while resolving any merging conflicts randomly to ensure that the final ranker is a valid ranker. \cite{nandy2021unicorn} showed that the UniCoRn ranker is the ranker that gets closest to $\ranker_*$ in terms of the sum of squared error distance.
+When the treatment and control counterfactual rankings have merging conflicts (i.e., there exists $d, d'\in\prodset$, $d\neq d'$ such that $\ranker_*(d) = \ranker_*(d')$) and the SUTVA ranker $\ranker_*$ is not a valid ranker, the UniCoRn ranker also chooses to resolve any merging conflicts randomly to ensure that the final ranker is a valid ranker. \cite{nandy2021unicorn} showed that the UniCoRn ranker is the ranker that gets closest to $\ranker_*$ in terms of the sum of squared error distance.

-Nevertheless, both \cite{facebook_2020} and \cite{nandy2021unicorn} have left a critical issue unresolved: when two producer items $d$ and $d'$ have merging conflict, how to correctly determine the probability that $d$ should be placed ahead of $d'$?
+Nevertheless, both \cite{facebook_2020} and \cite{nandy2021unicorn}'s solutions are ad hoc and have not addressed the critical question of how to correctly resolve merging conflicts in the counterfactual interleaving designs.
+For example, when two producer items $d$ and $d'$ have merging conflict, how to determine the probability that $d$ should be placed ahead of $d'$?
 Only minimizing the sum of squared error distance $\dist(\ranker, \ranker_*)\define\sum_{d\in\prodset} \left( \ranker(d) - \ranker_*(d) \right)^2$ cannot determine the probabilities because any tie-breaking probabilities would lead to the same $\dist(\ranker, \ranker_*)$.
 In fact, choosing different tie-breaking probabilities could generate a large number of possible UniCoRn rankers with different distributions of the producer items, but, unfortunately, the majority of them would lead to biased comparisons between the treatment v.s. control groups.